andremontenegrof/SwiftAveiro-SneakersDetector/exercise.md

 After returning the new orderedPredictions array you'll have completed our workshop 🎉!
 Take the time to explore this codebase, try the app with `liveCamera` mode or take a change at the Bonus Step.

-Note: At this point, returning ordered predictions does not affect the UI because we are displaying all the bounding boxes that have a confidence greater than our threshold.
-However, we will need to have our predictions ordered for our Bonus Step.
+Note: It is expected not to find any difference in the UI between Step 8 and 9 because we are displaying all the bounding boxes (with a confidence greater than our threshold).
+However, we will need to have our predictions ordered for our Bonus Step, where we will select the best boxes for each detected object.

 ___
 #### Bonus - Implement NMS algorithm